System Security Assurance: A Systematic Literature Review: Security Assurance Methods

 \section{Security Assurance Methods}

 Security assurance involves demonstrating with evidence that a system fulfills established standard security criteria \cite{kim2004case}.
-It provides the confidence that a system meets the security requirements and therefore has less vulnerabilities, resulting in the overall reduction of risk in using the related system.
-Due to the importance of security assurance, most organizations make the efforts to demonstrate the security assurance of their systems but mostly relied on less effective approaches \cite{kim2004framework}.
-Therefore, various researches have been conducted towards enhancing security assurance in systems, as outlined in the subsequent sections.
-Categorical representation of security assurance methods is given in Table 3.
-In this table, we have categorized the security assurance methods based on the various system development phases such as governance, construction, and deployment.
-The governance can be categorized as policy and compliance, strategy \& metrics, risk and awareness.
-Construction phase can be categorized as requirements, design/modelling, and verification and deployment includes monitoring and management.
+It provides the confidence that a system meets the security requirements and therefore has fewer vulnerabilities, resulting in the overall reduction of risk in using the related system.
+Due to the importance of security assurance, most organizations make the efforts to demonstrate the security assurance of their systems but mostly rely on less effective approaches \cite{kim2004framework}.
+To enhance security assurance of the systems,various methods have been developed, as shown in Figure 9 and outlined in the upcoming subsections.
+A categorical representation of security assurance methods is given in Table 5.
+This table has categorized the security assurance methods based on the various system development phases such as governance, construction, and deployment.
+The governance considers policy and compliance, strategy \& metrics, risk, and awareness.
+The construction phase considers requirements, design/modelling, and verification, and the deployment includes monitoring and management.
+On the other hand, various methods and techniques have been used in developing security assurance process or methodology

-Security assurance methods in the literature can be characterized based on their qualitative and quantitative nature.
-Qualitative methods used the ordinal rating scale (1-5, low, high, critical) to represent the security level of a software system.
-On the other hand, quantitative methods used factual and measurable data to calculate the security level of a software system.
+A security assurance method can be classified based on its qualitative or quantitative nature.
+Qualitative methods use the ordinal rating scale ( e.g., 1-5, low, high, critical) to represent the security level of a software system.
+On the other hand, quantitative methods use factual and measurable data to calculate the security level of a software system.
 This method is mainly based on mathematical and computational techniques.
-Fig. 5 represents the evolution of these two methods.
-This figure depicts that major of the research has been focused on the qualitative security assurance methodology and very few efforts have been made toward developing quantitative security assurance methodology.
-Katt and Prasher \cite{katt2018quantitative} discussed the advantages of quantitative security assurance method over qualitative security assurance method.
+Fig. 10 represents the evolution of these two methods.
+This figure depicts that major of the researches have been focused on the qualitative security assurance methodology, and very few efforts have been made toward developing a quantitative security assurance methodology.
+Katt and Prasher \cite{katt2018quantitative} discussed the advantages of the quantitative security assurance method over the qualitative security assurance method.
 They discussed the advantages of quantitative security assurance metrics, including both positive and negative security aspects.

+In the literature, various methods and techniques have been used for security assurance as shown in Figure 11.